Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

 ### Temp Light

-Illuminates amber to indicate an overtemperature situation in the nose radar avionics bay.
+Illuminates amber to indicate an over-temperature situation in the nose radar avionics bay.
 Under normal circumstances, an overheat condition requires setting the radar power to OFF.
 If circumstances require continued use, the light should be monitored regularly.